 It is the method of analyzing, distinguishing, and correcting untidy, raw data.
-Data cleaning involves filling in missing values, distinguish and fix errors present in the dataset.
-Whereas the techniques used for data cleaning might vary in step with different types of datasets, the following are standard steps to map out data cleaning:
+Data cleaning involves filling in missing values, handling outliers, and distinguishing and fixing errors present in the dataset.
+Whereas the techniques used for data cleaning might vary in step with different types of datasets.
+In this tutorial, we will learn how to clean data using pandas.
+The following are standard steps to map out data cleaning:

 Data scientists spend a huge amount of time cleaning datasets and getting them in the form in which they can work.
-It is an essential skill of Data Scientists to be able to work with messy data, missing values, inconsistent, noise, or nonsensical data.
-To work smoothly python provides a built-in module Pandas.
+It is an essential skill of Data Scientists to be able to work with messy data, missing values, and inconsistent, noisy, or nonsensical data.
+To work smoothly, python provides a built-in module, Pandas.
 Pandas is the popular Python library that is mainly used for data processing purposes like cleaning, manipulation, and analysis.
 Pandas stand for “Python Data Analysis Library”.
-It consists of classes to read, process, and write CSV data files.
-There are numerous Data cleaning tools present but, the Pandas library provides a really fast and efficient way to manage and explore data.
-It does that by providing us with Series and DataFrames, which help us not only to represent data efficiently but also manipulate it in various ways.
+It consists of classes to read, process, and write csv files.
+There are numerous Data cleaning tools present, but the Pandas library provides a really fast and efficient way to manage and explore data.
+It does that by providing us with Series and DataFrames, which help us represent data efficiently and manipulate it in various ways.

 In this article, we will use the Pandas module to clean our dataset.